trstringer/ansible-dev-by-example/README.md

 - Navigate to the directory that you want to develop your new module in.
 E.g. `$ cd lib/ansible/modules/cloud/azure/`
 - Create your new module file: `$ touch my_new_test_module.py`
-- Paste this simple into the new module file: (explanation below)
+- Paste this simple into the new module file: (explanation in comments)
 ```python
 #!/usr/bin/env python